rnjhnd/java-design-patterns-portfolio/01-solid-design-principles/solid-principles-refactoring/README.md

 # SOLID Principles Refactoring Exercises

-A comprehensive Java implementation demonstrating the **SOLID Principles** through practical refactoring exercises.
+A Java implementation demonstrating the **SOLID Principles** through practical refactoring exercises.
 This project showcases how to transform code that violates SOLID principles into clean, maintainable, and extensible solutions.

 ## 📋 Overview